intel/intel-extension-for-transformers/README.md

 #### OpenAI-Compatible RESTful APIs
 NeuralChat provides OpenAI-compatible RESTful APIs for LLM inference, so you can use NeuralChat as a drop-in replacement for OpenAI APIs.
-You can start the NeuralChat server either using the shell command or Python code.
+You can start the NeuralChat server either using the Shell command or Python code.

 Using Shell Command: